Required Info for quoting a Yushin Picker Robot

-- This in conjunction with the system sequence requirements helps us understand how much time the robot has to perform the required functions and return to the mold before it opens again.
+- In conjunction with the system sequence requirements, this helps us understand how much time the robot has to perform the required functions and return to the mold before it opens again.

-How many operators are currently working on the machine we are considering a robot on?
+How many operators are currently working on the robot we are considering a robot?

-- This helps us get accurate dimensions of the machine so we can properly configure the robot model and more importantly, arm strokes.
+- This helps us get accurate machine dimensions so we can properly configure the robot model and, more importantly, arm strokes.

 Critical machine dimensions start with: